by Katy Depledge

 The Prince assumed that his favourite dog had killed his heir, so took a sword to Gelert’s heart.
 Upon killing his beloved hound, The Prince heard a cry and found his son underneath the upturned cradle, besides a wolf that had been killed by the courageous Gelert.

 The grave and bronze statue of Gelert are just a short walk from the delightful village of Beddgelert.
+One of our favourite things to do in North Wales with the whole family.

 Beaumaris is a colourful seaside town full of charming streets and picturesque cottages.
 A walk through the town and along the seafront provides remarkable views of the Menai Strait and Snowdonia National Park.